 Trouble sleeping and lack of regular sleep overall, whether due to chronic insomnia or a poor night’s sleep, can both lead to sleep deprivation.
 Among other unwanted side effects, like poor mood and focus, sleep deprivation may increase your risk of hypnic jerks.

 Stress and Anxiety

 Both everyday stress and diagnosed anxiety disorders can contribute to insomnia, which leads to the kind of sleep deprivation that increases your risk of hypnic jerks.
-When you’re stressed or anxious, your cortisol levels remain elevated during sleep, which makes your sleep less restful.
+When you are stressed or anxious, your cortisol levels remain elevated during sleep, which makes sleep less restful.
 Anxious thoughts can also keep you up at night, making it hard for you to relax into sleep and disrupting the transition between wakefulness and sleep, potentially triggering a hypnic jerk.

 Some people who experience hypnic jerks frequently may even develop anxiety around sleep itself, which only increases their likelihood of experiencing sleep deprivation and more hypnic jerks.

 Hypnic jerks can be unsettling, but they are not dangerous.
 Up to 70% of people experience hypnic jerks.

 Hypnic jerks can be annoying and disrupt the sleep of you or your partner, but that is typically the extent of their negative effects.
 While it is possible that a particularly violent jerk could lead to a minor injury, this is not common.

 When to See a Doctor About Hypnic Jerks

 Hypnic jerks are different from other movements that can occur while you are awake or sleeping.
 Hypnic jerks occur during the transition from wakefulness into sleep, happen quickly, and are generally considered harmless.
 If you only experience hypnic jerks, you probably do not need to see a doctor.